Three weeks before the demo, one of our agents started confidently quoting prices that didn't exist.

 Conclusion

-Guardrails aren't a sign that your LLM isn't good enough.
-They're the acknowledgment that production systems operate in adversarial, messy environments that no model was trained for.
+Guardrails are not a sign that your LLM is not good enough.
+They acknowledge that production systems operate in adversarial, messy environments that no model was trained for.
 Input validation catches the injection attempts.
 Output grounding catches the hallucinations.
 PII checks catch the compliance violations.
 Runtime monitoring catches the slow drift you won't notice until a customer calls.

 Start with one layer.
 The grounding check is the highest ROI for RAG-based systems.
 Add injection detection if you're handling external, untrusted input.
 Add PII scanning if you operate in a regulated industry.